-Cost reductions through pre-construction services by the contractor during the design phase, including a constructability review (e.g., materials, phasing, layout and design) and value engineering.

-- Phased construction was able to start while integrated delivery planning for future phases was still being developed.
-This kept the project on schedule and allowed for ongoing construction activities during daily OCC business operations. - Six percent of GMP in change orders.
-On a project of this size and complexity, one would ordinarily expect a ratio of at least ten percent or greater in change orders increasing the cost of construction. - The project exceeded 50 percent COBID subcontractor participation.
+- Cost reductions through pre-construction services by the contractor during the design phase, including a constructability review (e.g., materials, phasing, layout and design) and value engineering. - On a project of this size and complexity, one would ordinarily expect a ratio of at least ten percent or greater in change orders increasing the cost of construction.
+Change orders were not only below ten percent, they included a number of leveraged additions requested by the OCC, made possible by overall value of the project. - Phased construction was able to start while integrated delivery planning for future phases was still being developed.
+This kept the project on schedule and allowed for ongoing construction activities during daily OCC business operations. - The project exceeded 50 percent COBID subcontractor participation.
 This unprecedented achievement accounts for approximately \$16 million going to the local COBID subcontractor community. - With pre-construction time to develop community partnerships and leverage relationships with subcontractors, the project met workforce diversity goals achieving 35 percent of project work hours attributed to non-white workers. - Partnering with the OCC through preconstruction planning and ongoing coordination the OCC was able to safely maintain normal business operations.
 Validated by this fact: during 14 months of Plaza & Renovation Project construction the OCC achieved record event sales and attendance. - 3.
-Benefits and drawbacks of CM/GC to the Oregon Convention Center VIP Suite B and Prefunction A & C Restrooms projects.
-The CM/GC method provides an invaluable means of addressing the risks to Metro presented by the project's site conditions and timeline. - Facility must remain open and operational, the restrooms will be phased to ensure adequate availability for the general public. - Widespread public access and need to preserve a quality experience to maintain current revenues. - Need to complete work during active public events. - Potentially unknown conditions within concrete slab can be discovered and addressed in the pre-construction period, avoiding schedule delays and costly change orders
+Benefits and drawbacks of CM/GC to the Oregon Convention Center Staff Space Renovations project.
+The CM/GC method provides an invaluable means of addressing risks to Metro presented by the project's site conditions and timeline. - Phasing the work addresses the risks and constraints of: - o Facility must remain open and operational throughout construction. - Widespread public access is required and a quality guest experience is essential to revenue generation. - Potentially unknown conditions can be discovered and addressed in the pre-construction period, avoiding risk of schedule delays and costly change orders.